ManaswitaDatta/Interview-prep-Leetcode/README.md

 # Competitive-Programming-Leetcode
-This repository contains all my leetcode solutions in java
+This repository contains some of my leetcode solutions in java